FV Gaul

 The fishing vessel Gaul was a deep sea factory ship based at Hull, United Kingdom.
 She was launched in December 1971 by Brooke Marine of Lowestoft, entering service during 1972 with the Ranger Fishing company, where she was registered at North Shields as Ranger Castor, SN18.
 She was renamed when Ranger Fishing was bought by British United Trawlers and re-registered at Hull as Gaul, H243.
-She sank some time on the night of 8-9 February 1974 in storm conditions in the Barents Sea, north of Norway.
+She sank some time on the night of 8–9 February 1974 in storm conditions in the Barents Sea, north of Norway.
 No distress signal was received and her loss was not realised until 10 February after she twice failed to report in.
 An extensive search operation was launched but no trace of the ship was found, apart from a lifebuoy recovered three months later.
 All thirty-six crew were lost.
 The president of the British Trawler Federation described the loss of the Gaul as "the worst ever single-trawler tragedy".
+The wreck was finally located in 1997.

 Final voyage

 Gaul sailed from Hull on the morning of 22 January 1974.
 Mate George Petty became ill and was put ashore at Lødingen on the 26th.
 Maurice Spurgeon joined the crew on the 28th at Tromsø and Gaul arrived at the fishing grounds off the north coast of Norway the following day.
 On 8 February the sea state became severe.
 Reports from the skippers of other trawlers in the area give the wave height at between 6.5 and 9m, wind between 7 and 10 on the Beaufort scale.